UNITED STATES

 ● | our ability to raise additional funds necessary to complete preclinical and clinical development and commercialization of our Product Candidates, to further advance the development of our manufacturing technologies, and to develop and commercialize additional Products, if any; |

-● | our ability to maintain and expand our current research and development programs and to establish new ones; |
+● | our ability to maintain our current research and development programs and to establish new ones; |

 ● | our ability to establish sales, licensing or collaboration arrangements; |